AngelFFigueroaRivera/-RobotCopyMovement/README.md

 code that is used for the robot's eyes

 C# FILES
-In the template file of c # the kinect code is used to control the hands and knees of the robot.
+In the template file of C# the kinect code is used to control the hands and knees of the robot.
 In addition to having the serial port trigger to connect with the arduino